-Objective Activities Professional Outcome Instrument/ Reliability/ Administrator/ Type of Timeline

-Development Data Source Validity Data Evaluation

-Standards - Collector Formative
+Ī Objective Activities Professional Outcome Instrument/ Reliability/ Administrator/ Type of Timeline Development Data Source Validity Data Evaluation: Standards , Collector Formative or Summative

-or

-Summative

-- 2) A description of the data that will be collected to answer the evaluation questions referenced in item number one above: - a) For all instruments to be used, evidence of reliability and validity of the instruments should be provided.
-If available, copies of data collection tools (instruments) should be attached as an appendix to the proposal. - b) If instruments are to be developed by the proposed Project Evaluator, methods to ensure the reliability and validity of instruments should be described. - c) If interviews, focus groups and other qualitative data are to be collected, this process should be described. - The plans for data analysis should be thoroughly described.
-References regarding proposed methods of data analysis are encouraged. - 4) Findings from the data analysis should be used to answer the evaluation questions. - 5) A description of the use of formative evaluation for improving program implementation and a description of the ways in which formative evaluation will be used to ensure program integrity. - A schedule for evaluating the project during the whole period of the project grant, including on-site observation.
+- Evaluation questions related directly to the proposed objectives of the project as well as questions related to follow-up activities so that follow-up activities may be fully integrated into both the project implementation and evaluation.
+Please use a matrix to describe the linkages between objectives and outcomes (See example of matrix headings below.) - 2) A description of the data that will be collected to answer the evaluation questions referenced in item number one above: - a) For all instruments to be used, evidence of reliability and validity of the instruments should be provided.
+If available, copies of data collection tools (instruments) should be attached as an appendix to the proposal. - b) If instruments are to be developed by the proposed Project Evaluator, methods to ensure the reliability and validity of instruments should be described. - If interviews, focus groups and other qualitative data are to be collected, this process should be described. - 3) The plans for data analysis should be thoroughly described.
+References regarding proposed methods of data analysis are encouraged. - 4) Findings from the data analysis should be used to answer the evaluation questions. - 5) A description of the use of formative evaluation for improving program implementation and a description of the ways in which formative evaluation will be used to ensure program integrity. - 6) A schedule for evaluating the project during the whole period of the project grant, including on-site observation.

-The following website provides useful examples of evaluation plans for teacher professional development and student outcomes. http://oerl.sri.com/ The site also provides examples of instrument development, including reliability and validity.
+Examples of evaluation plans for teacher professional development and student outcomes may be found at http://oerl.sri.com/.
+This site also provides examples of instrument development, including reliability and validity.